Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: None
 Damage: x2 (Physical)
-Special: This Attack has Boon +4.
+Effect: This Attack has Boon +4.
 Until your next turn, enemy Abilities targeting you have Boon +4.
 Description: An undisciplined but powerful attack.
 Though the damage it deals is significant, it also leaves one open to counterattack.

 #### Riposte